Meet Taki, your local Kamakura guide.

 This customized 3-hour Kamakura tour with a local guide combines famous landmarks with quiet local spots—perfect for travelers who want a meaningful Kamakura experience in a shorter time.

-Why Choose a 3-Hour Tour?
+Why Choose a 3-Hour Private Tour in Kamakura with Taki?

 Even in a shorter amount of time, you can still experience Kamakura’s unique mix of history, culture, and local charm.